kirafanautodec/Kirafan_AutoSub/README.md

 ## How to use it
 ### Dependence
   Install these dependence below
+  - python (version 3)
-  - python
+  - python librarys
-    - Pillow
+    - pillow
     - numpy
-    - opencv2
+    - opencv-python
-  - ffmpeg (if you want to generate with audio track)
+  - ffmpeg

+  and make sure to include their directory in $PATH
 ### Usage
   - Record a Kirara Fantasia Story video
   - Copy the video to an empty folder